vkostyukov/la4j/README.md

  * support of building a constant matrix in factories;
  * matrices and vectors are immutable in terms of dimension;
  * sparse entities are self-clearing now;
+ * fixed bug in matrix-to-vector multiplication (contributed by Pavel Kalaidin);

 la4j-0.3.0 <code>Dec 2012</code>
  * la4j got new API and new package naming (starting with "org.la4j.*")